Sports in Miami: Major league teams

 The Miami Heat of the National Basketball Association were formed in 1988 as an expansion team.
 They have won three league championships (in 2006, 2012 and 2013), and seven conference titles.
 City also hosted the 1990 NBA All Star Game.

 The Miami Marlins of Major League Baseball began play in the 1993 season.
 They won the World Series in 1997 and 2003.
 From 1993 until 2011, Hard Rock Stadium also was the home field of the Marlins until their move to LoanDepot Park in 2012.
 The venue hosted the 2017 Major League Baseball All-Star Game.

 The Florida Panthers of the National Hockey League were founded in 1993 as an expansion team.
-They have made four appearances in the Stanley Cup Finals, losing in 1996 and 2023, and winning in 2024 and 2025.
+They have made four appearances in the Stanley Cup Final, losing in 1996 and 2023, and winning in 2024 and 2025.
 They play in nearby Sunrise at the Amerant Bank Arena.The arena also hosted the 2003 NHL All-Star Game and the 2023 National Hockey League All-Star Game.
 They also use to play in the old Miami Arena.
 In January 2026, the Florida Panthers will host a match against the New York Rangers in the 2026 NHL Winter Classic taking place at the LoanDepot Park in Miami.

 Inter Miami CF of Major League Soccer was founded in 2018 as an expansion team.
-Inter Miami CF will play their first couple of seasons at the Chase Stadium, which was built on the site of the former Lockhart Stadium in Fort Lauderdale.
+From the 2020 to the 2025 season, Inter played at Chase Stadium, which was built on the site of the former Lockhart Stadium in Fort Lauderdale.
 The site, which includes a 50,000 square-foot training facility, will remain the permanent training complex for the Clubs’ teams, including its youth Academy and Inter Miami CF II.
-After their first couple of seasons, construction should start on the Miami Freedom Park and be completed in the year 2026.
-On August 19, in the 2023 Leagues Cup final against Nashville SC, Inter Miami won its first-ever Leagues Cup title, winning 10–9 in penalties after a 1–1 draw.
+After some years of delay, construction started on Nu Stadium, a new stadium in Miami's Grapeland Heights neighborhood.
+On August 19, 2023, in that year's Leagues Cup final against Nashville SC, Inter Miami won its first-ever Leagues Cup title, winning 10–9 in penalties after a 1–1 draw.
 In the 2024 season, Inter Miami secured their first Supporters' Shield.
+The side would win a first MLS Cup title in 2025, following a 3–1 victory against the Vancouver Whitecaps.
+Inter opened Nu Stadium on April 4, 2026.